kushgaikwad/nest-1/README.md

 ## Setting up environment

+You would need
+1. mongo DB setup, specifically the connection URI
+2. OpenaI api keys

 Create a .env file in your root folder and add the follwing keys : OPENAI_ORG_ID, OPENAI_API_KEY & DB_URI

 ## Running the app